 When disaster strikes, the brain takes a while to process the information and incentivize you to act.
 You will either panic, freeze or overcomplicate your preparation process.
 That is why the best thing you can do is prepare ahead of time and when the time comes, you can just grab the bag and go almost automatically, without thinking.

 The first thing you need to think about is packing water.
 Even though the body can theoretically survive up to three days without water, it is not a situation you want to be in.
 Dehydration is your worst enemy in emergency situations because it can lead you to make bad decisions that will affect your survival chances.

-Emergency food bars are cheap, contain a lot of calories and can last for long periods of time.
+Emergency food bars are cheap, contain a lot of calories, and can last for long periods of time.
 They are the perfect choice if the emergency scenario requires you to be constantly on the move.
-However, they have limited nutritional value, and, like the MREs, the taste is rather bad.
+However, they have limited nutritional value, and, like the MREs, the taste can be rather bad.